TestAndWin/rp-rower/README.md

 # Raspiberry PI Rower

 ## Description
 I had purchased a rowing machine.
 Unfortunately, the machine did not calculate some values correctly, such as average Strokes Per Minute.
-Since I had a Raspiberry PI and an ultrasonic sensor left, I thought I would try to build this myself.

-_The result is the RP Rower._
+Since I had a Raspberry PI and an ultrasonic sensor left, I thought I would try to build this myself. _The result is the RP Rower._

 Of course, not all values can be calculated exactly, such as the distance per stroke, but the curiosity was aroused in me to try it out.